altnetseattle/olympia_software_craftsmanship_workshop/Slides/Refactoring/Notes.markdown

 "We don't need to fix that bug.
 It'll get fixed by our refactoring."

 Big-R doesn't start when the system is in a broken state.
-Fixing bugs is equivalent two adding features (or maybe, "re-enabling features" is more appropriate.)
+Fixing bugs is equivalent to adding features (or maybe, "re-enabling features" is more appropriate.)

+We only refactor working code.
 Cleaning up the mess on the shop floor is not part of changing the customer's brake pads.
-Big-R recognizes this, keeping the two as seperate activities, while still stressing the importance of keeping the shop floor clean.
+Big-R recognizes this, keeping the two as separate activities, while still stressing the importance of keeping the shop floor clean.

-# What is refactoring?
+# What is Refactoring?

 Refactoring is improving the design of working code, without changing it's features.